-That’s a potential 8% after four years, 10% after five years, etc. The downside is that the return is not guaranteed, and so if the FTSE has not risen by 5% or more at the end of each year, you only get your initial capital back at the end of the full term.
+That’s a potential 8% after four years, 10% after five years, etc. The downside is that the return is not guaranteed, and so if the FTSE has dropped at the end of each year, you only get your initial capital back at the end of the full term.

 This product offers the same capital protection as any other savings account, and as a deposit, also includes FSCS cover up to the banks & building societies £85,000 compensation limit.
 It can also be held as a cash ISA and accepts ISA transfers to take advantage of tax free returns.

-2% pa may not sound like its going to change the world, but with the best long term fixed rate deposit is currently offering just over 1%, and the rate for a fixed rate Cash ISA even less this new deposit plan from MB could be an appealing alternative.
+2% pa may not sound like its going to change the world, but with the best long term fixed rate deposit is currently offering around 1.5%, and the rate for a fixed rate Cash ISA even less this deposit plan from MB could be an appealing alternative.